 You can set variables as required.
 To do this, check the Required box on the form.

 - String.
-May receive values containing letters and numbers ("Hello, world!");
+Can receive values containing letters and numbers ("Hello, world!");

 - File.
 A special ELMA RPA system variable describing a path to the file that can be used when running a process;